-“Deep, placid fjords, jagged rocky peaks, a historic and geologic masterpiece” (National Geographic September 2007).
+“Deep, placid fjords, jagged rocky peaks, a historic and geologic masterpiece” - National Geographic, September 2007

-These are the best words to define Lofoten Islands I’d ever heard!
-Surely Lofoten are one of most charming climbing area in the world: climbing over these cliffs gives exciting sensations and unspeakable views over a unique landscape.
-Notwithstanding their moderate altitude – the highest mountain, Higrattinden, is only 1116 mt. high - these peaks are truly extraordinary.
+The Lofoten archipelago, including five big and five smaller islands, lies off Norway's Northern coast, West to Narvik and about 200 km North to the Polar Arctic Circle.
+These breathtaking islands offer a wide choice of granite rock-climbing as well as winter mountaineering, ski-mountaineering and summer scrambling.
+Surely Lofoten islands are one of the most charming climbing area in the world: to climb on these cliffs gives exciting sensations and unspeakable views over a unique seascape.
+Notwithstanding their moderate altitude – the highest mountain, Higrattinden, is only 1116 m. high - these peaks are truly extraordinary.

 There are various possibilities:

 - By car from Evenes Airport to Svolvær

 - By ferry boat from Skutvik to Svolvær or Skrova (North of Lofoten)